 - Limited reporting.
 “There is no overview of student progress and activity.
 If you need to know when a course was completed you have to search through the activity log.
 So far the integration options are also very limited.”

 - Hard to manage uploads.
 “I wish the uploading system had the option to organize your files in folders.
 I use a lot of images in my academy and it can become hard to find what you're looking for after a certain number of uploads.”

 Another option for getting your course online is hosting it yourself.
-You’ll need to pick a suitable Learning management system and a reliable hosting provider, but this option allows more freedom than an out-of-the-box solution.
+You need to pick a suitable self-hosted LMS and a reliable hosting provider.

 The advantages of this approach are: